Telehealth Weight Loss: Why More Americans Are Choosing Online Doctors

 Physical examinations are important for many medical conditions, but the decision to prescribe GLP-1 medication is primarily based on clinical data that can be obtained remotely.
 If your provider determines that an in-person evaluation is needed, they'll let you know.

 Absolutely.
 Whether prescribed in-person or via telehealth, your medication comes from the same regulated pharmaceutical supply chain.
-At Majesta Health, all medications are compounded at FDA-registered 503B outsourcing facilities that meet strict quality standards — the same standards that apply to any pharmacy in the country.
+At Majesta Health, all medications are compounded at a state-licensed 503A compounding pharmacy that meets strict quality standards, the same state board of pharmacy standards that apply to any pharmacy in the country.

 Reputable telehealth providers offer multiple channels of communication: